raspberrypi/documentation/configuration/security.md

 sudo pkill -u pi
 ```

-Please note that with the current Raspbian distribution, there are some aspects that require the `pi` user to be present.
+Please note that with the current Raspberry Pi OS distribution, there are some aspects that require the `pi` user to be present.
 If you are unsure whether you will be affected by this, then leave the `pi` user in place.
 Work is being done to reduce the dependency on the `pi` user.

 To delete the `pi` user, type the following: